 There’s no clear winner here since choosing between VPN—the two kinds—and RDP depends on what your needs are (surprise, surprise).

 Use an RDP such as TeamViewer if you need remote access to PCs in a corporate setting.
-For instance, IT technicians that have to remotely maintain and troubleshoot machines.
+For instance, IT technicians have to remotely maintain and troubleshoot machines.

 Lastly, use an RDP with a VPN to reap all the benefits of functionality and security that these two solutions have to offer.